SystemsMetabolomics/BiomarKid_Clustering/README.md

 run on a specific dataset and do not function as a pipeline for data of different structures, since specific phenotypes etc. are selected.

-method_exploration can not be run as a whole, but is rather a file were different parameters and algorithms must be tested separately.
+method_exploration can not be run as a whole, but is rather a file where different parameters and algorithms must be tested separately.
 This does not create any data needed for the main scripts, but helps chosing the parameters for the clustering by visually expecting the outcomes of these exploratory